Updated on February 18th, 2020

 As human beings we’re conditioned by evolution not to like uncertainty.
-Yet a hiatus can be an uncertain time!
-If you start feeling restless, anxious or even panicky, then making sure you are safe is important.
+And a hiatus can be an uncertain time!
+If you start feeling restless, anxious or even panicky, then it’s important to make sure you are safe.

 If you’re not safe: What can you do to make yourself safe?
 How can you leave a dangerous or unhealthy situation, or protect yourself from people that make you unsafe?
 Who can you ask for help with that?

-And if you know that you are indeed safe and that nothing bad can happen to you, but you’re still feeling anxious, then remind yourself and consciously recognise that to help you feel calmer.
+And if you know that you are indeed safe and that nothing bad can happen to you, but you’re still feeling anxious, then remind yourself that right now, all is well, and consciously recognise that to help you feel calmer.

 What’s important: Be kind with yourself, be compassionate.

 You would calm a child or a friend who comes to you feeling scared or anxious, wouldn’t you?
 How about giving that same support and reassurance to yourself?

 Cultivate your faith that you will come out of your hiatus eventually.
 The next wave to surf on will come, eventually.
 You will find your next thing.
 You will know what’s next for you.
 You will find your way eventually.

 I have seen in my own journey that you cannot really go wrong: If you miss a turn, it’s likely to come up for you again at a later stage.
 If you discover that you’ve taken a detour, you can always adjust course or turn around.
 Or indeed enjoy where that detour has taken you.

 So, trust the process.
 And keep the faith!